API

 Ensure correct API url

-Inside the apps/web/src/lib/api/shared.ts we're calling a function to get base url of your api, so make sure it's set correctly (especially on production) and your api endpoint is corresponding with the name there.
+Inside the apps/web/src/lib/api/utils.ts we're calling a function to get base url of your api, so make sure it's set correctly (especially on production) and your API endpoint is corresponding with the name there.

 if (typeof window !== "undefined") return window.location.origin;